 © 2013 IEEE.
 There are current limitations in the recording technologies for measuring EEG activity in clinical and experimental applications.
 Acquisition systems involving wet electrodes are time-consuming and uncomfortable for the user.
 Furthermore, dehydration of the gel affects the quality of the acquired data and reliability of long-term monitoring.
 As a result, dry electrodes may be used to facilitate the transition from neuroscience research or clinical practice to real-life applications.
 EEG signals can be easily obtained using dry electrodes on the forehead, which provides extensive information concerning various cognitive dysfunctions and disorders.
 This paper presents the usefulness of the forehead EEG with advanced sensing technology and signal processing algorithms to support people with healthcare needs, such as monitoring sleep, predicting headaches, and treating depression.
 The proposed system for evaluating sleep quality is capable of identifying five sleep stages to track nightly sleep patterns.
 Additionally, people with episodic migraines can be notified of an imminent migraine headache hours in advance through monitoring forehead EEG dynamics.
 The depression treatment screening system can predict the efficacy of rapid antidepressant agents.
 It is evident that frontal EEG activity is critically involved in sleep management, headache prevention, and depression treatment.
 The use of dry electrodes on the forehead allows for easy and rapid monitoring on an everyday basis.
 The advances in EEG recording and analysis ensure a promising future in support of personal healthcare solutions.

-Verma, P., Singh, R. & Kumar Singh, A. 2012, 'A Framework for the Next Generation Screen Readers for Visually Impaired', International Journal of Computer Applications, vol. 47, no. 10, pp. 31-38.View/Download from: UTS OPUS or Publisher's site
+Verma, P, Singh, R & Kumar Singh, A 2012, 'A Framework for the Next Generation Screen Readers for Visually Impaired', International Journal of Computer Applications, vol. 47, no. 10, pp. 31-38.View/Download from: Publisher's site

 Despite shortcomings, Screen Readers have been the primary